mx3m/mx3m.github.io/_posts/2014-02-13-moving-to-japan.markdown

 title:  "I'm moving to Japan"
 date:   2014-02-13 02:37:45
 categories: blog
-excerpt: "After 2 years in Dubai, I got the opportunity to go and work for an awesome design studio in central Tokyo called [AQ Works](www.aqworks.com).
-"I'm thrilled" would be an understatement.
+excerpt: "After 2 years in Dubai, I got the opportunity to go and work for an awesome design studio in central Tokyo called [AQ Works](www.aqworks.com). "*I'm thrilled*" would be an understatement."
 ---

 Time to pack up.
 Time for me to leave Dubai.
 Living here has been a strange experience.
 Culture and work wise, it's been a shock.
 I've been bored, excited, happy, angry, frustrated, bored again.